How to Increase Cold Email Responses by 25%

 And when it comes to crafting effective preheaders, you should keep a few things in mind.

-- First, you should make sure your preheader text is short, sweet, and direct.
-You want to quickly convey what your email is about in just a few words.
+1. First, your preheader text should be short, sweet, and direct.
+You want to convey your email’s topic quickly in just a few words.

-- Take advantage of the chance to be creative and original with your preheader copy.
-You have the chance to stand out from the rest of the emails in your recipient’s inbox and make a good first impression.
+2. Take the opportunity to be creative and original with your preheader copy.
+You can stand out from the rest of the emails in your recipient’s inbox and make a good first impression.

-- Don’t forget to include a CTA in your preheader text.
-Something as simple as “Click here to learn more” can go a long way in getting people to your website or landing page.
+3. Remember to include a CTA in your preheader text.
+Something as simple as “Click here to learn more” can help drive people to your website or landing page.

 4) Optimize Your Emails for Mobile Devices

-If you’re writing a cold email, you must keep in mind that many recipients will be reading it on their mobile devices.
+If you’re writing a cold email, remember that many recipients will be reading it on their mobile devices.

 Image Source